jhen0409/react-native-debugger/docs/debugger-integration.md

 #### Get global variables of React Native runtime in the console

-You need to switch worker thread for console, open `Console` tab on Chrome DevTools, tap `top` context and change to `RNDebuggerWorker.js` context:
+You need to switch worker thread for console, open `Console` tab on Chrome DevTools, and make sure you are in `RNDebuggerWorker.js` context:

 ![2016-11-05 6 56 45](https://cloud.githubusercontent.com/assets/3001525/20025024/7edce770-a325-11e6-9e77-618c7ba04123.png)